GENERAL TERMS AND CONDITIONS

 3.2 Shipping from the loading point shall be at the buyer’s expense and risk.

-4.2 Unless otherwise agreed, the Seller’s invoices shall be paid net within 14 working days (including Saturdays) of delivery, otherwise the buyer will be in default without a warning notice having been issued.
+4.3 Unless otherwise agreed, the Seller’s invoices shall be paid net within 14 working days (including Saturdays) of delivery, otherwise the buyer will be in default without a warning notice having been issued.
 If an invoice is not issued until after delivery, it shall be paid net within 14 working days (including Saturdays) of the invoice date, otherwise the buyer will be in default.
-Sentence 2 shall not apply if the buyer has not received the invoice within 3 working days (including Saturdays) of the invoice date; in this case default occurs 10 working days (including Saturdays) after receipt of the invoice.
+Default interest shall be paid on the invoice balance for the duration of the delay.
+This amount will be nine percentage points above the respective base interest rate.
+The Seller is free to claim further damages.

-4.4 If the Seller becomes aware of a material deterioration in the buyer’s financial situation or solvency after the contract has been entered into, the Seller shall be entitled to demand immediate payment of all monies owing in the context of the business relationship, including deferred claims and claims arising from bills of exchange, and to make further deliveries dependent on an advance payment or the provision of security.
+4.5 If the Seller becomes aware of a material deterioration in the buyer’s financial situation or solvency after the contract has been entered into, the Seller shall be entitled to demand immediate payment of all monies owing in the context of the business relationship, including deferred claims and claims arising from bills of exchange, and to make further deliveries dependent on an advance payment or the provision of security.
 If the buyer fails to make an advance payment or provide security despite being notified of a reasonable period in which to do so, the Seller may withdraw from the contract.
-This shall not affect the Seller’s other rights.
+This shall not affect the Seller’s other rights, especially compensation for damages.

 5. NOTIFICATION OF DEFECTS

-5.1 If the buyer is a merchant, he shall inspect the goods without undue delay but no later than within 2 working days (including Saturdays) after taking delivery.
+5.1 The buyer shall inspect the goods without undue delay but no later than within 2 working days (including Saturdays) after taking delivery.
 If the goods are purchased in closed containers for the purpose of resale, there shall only be a duty to inspect the goods if the container is opened or the state of the packaging, for example, suggests that the goods are defective.

 6.1 The Seller is only obliged to pay compensation for breach of duty in case of intent or gross negligence.
 This shall not apply to liability for damages resulting from injury to life, limb or health or the breach of a material contractual obligation the fulfilment of which is necessary to proper performance of the contract and on adherence to which the customer relied and was entitled to rely.